 Document360 integrates with many other software tools such as Google Analytics, Intercom, Segment, Disqus and Olark to provide seamless workflows.
 Creating your own navigation is easy and you can customise the look and feel of your knowledge base.

 Built-in searchability with Algolia means your customers can easily find the content they’re looking into the documentation.
-Alternatively, pre-built templates with navigation makes browsing content a breeze.
+Alternatively, pre-built templates with navigation make browsing content a breeze.

 Prices begin from $49 per month.
 While there are certainly cheaper solutions out there, Document360 scales with your team.
 The functionality we offer for our standard monthly fee is unparalleled.